UPenn-CIT599/final-project-team75_parkingbuddy/README.md

 There are 2 actions the user can take:

 **1. Upload Photos**
-* This can be done either via a Folder upload or uploading individual image files
+* This can be done either via a Folder upload or uploading individual image files.
+When photos are uploaded, the OpenALPR API is used to automatically detect the license plate of the vehicle in each photo.
 * A new window displays a table confirming the parking instances that have been parsed from the image files and uploaded to the database
 ![alt text](design/ParkingInstancesUploaded.png)
 ![alt text](design/FolderUpload.gif)